The Best USA Road Trips In July

 Across The Plains of Iowa

-If you’re looking for budget-friendly destinations to travel this summer, add Iowa to your list for the best places to travel in July.
+If you’re looking for budget-friendly destinations to travel to this summer, add Iowa to your list for the best places to travel in July.
 Here are a few of our favorite itinerary items for a road trip through the birthplace of cornhole:

 - For the hiker: Northwest Iowa is home to the mountainous region of Decorah and Iowas Great River Road Trails.